YeshaswiniVasudev/MockAI-Interview-Review-Dashboard/Additional-Documentation.md

 #### `Header`

 - **Home Icon**:
-  - It also has a home icon which navigates to the home page.
+  - The home icon navigates to the home page.
 The home icon changes its color on hover to give appropriate user interaction feedback.
 - **Title**:
   - The header features a gradient shade and displays the title of the audio.